Rockstar619/E-Commerce-Web-Application/README.md

 * Users can register and login with their credentials.

-* This application also has access to the following CRUD operations:
+* This application also has the following CRUD operations:
     * Users can add product to their cart and view their purchase summary.
     * Admins can add products to the store.
     * Admins can create multiple categories and associate products with them.